nevermoredanny/Tello-Python3/README.md

 ## Introduction

-This is a collection of python-based sample code that interact with the Ryze Tello drone.
+This repository is forked from https://github.com/dji-sdk/Tello-Python and based on python3.This is a collection of python-based sample code that interact with the Ryze Tello drone.

 ## Project Description